 Mr. Seeley: Thank you, Mr. Chairman.
 The shrinkage is just a standard piece of our inventory management that we meet every year on.
-The inventory management, the fuel is treated as an asset when we buy it and then after we sell it, we make the profit back from that.
+The fuel is treated as an asset when we buy it and then after we sell it, we make the profit back from that.
 That's the two sides of the ledger.
-The shrinkage that we're seeing within the inventory is being written off of our asset list, so it's on that side of the ledger on the balance sheet of the revolving fund.
+The shrinkage that we're seeing within the inventory is being written off of our asset list, so it's on that side of the ledger on the balance sheet of the Revolving Fund.
 I hope that answers the question.
 Thank you, Mr. Chairman.

-Chairman (interpretation): Thank you. (interpretation ends) Mr. Savikataaq.
+Chairman (interpretation): Thank you.
+Are you done?
+Mr. Savikataaq.

 Mr. Savikataaq: Thank you, Mr. Chairman.
 Just for clarity then, it's treated no differently.
-Once it's written off, once this Act is passed that \$74,478 will be treated as, it will be entered into the financial records just the same way as if the fuel were sold.
-Other than it's been written off.
+Once it's written off, once this Act is passed, that \$74,478 will be entered into the financial records just the same way as if the fuel was sold other than what's being written off.
 Thank you.